nodrogluap/rnaspace/README.md

   * the "RE" oligo to generate a RNA:DNA duplex in the known transcripts of interest
   * the sequence-specific RTA Oligo B

-## Quick Start

-Precalculated oligos for quasi-full length RefSeq transcript elucidation from human or mouse are available at [http://nanopore.space](http://nanopore.space).

 ## Installation

 The software itself is a fairly simple Perl script, with no library dependencies, and so should work out of the box on most Linux systems.
 BUT...